swaits/docrawler/README.md

     make autotest

-To see stats about the code, install cloc (`brew install cloc` on OS X) and then:
+To see stats about the code, install `cloc` (with `brew install cloc` on OS X) and then:

     make stats

-To look at the test coverage reports in your browser:
+To view at the test coverage reports in your browser:

     make cover